 The COVID-19 Pandemic has required us to reimagine the future of theater work at large.
 This time has become an invocation to reflect on ourselves and our communities, and examine how we express the value of each individual in our society.
 When truth and health are politicized, and economics are valued over human life, we must realize that Business As Usual is how we got here.
 And we push back.
 We root out the toxicity and we find a better way.

 We ask questions of ourselves and our community, understanding that there are many ways of seeing, knowing, being, and doing.
-Through conversations with stakeholders in the education realm, we are in deep relationship with educators, students and community leaders about new ways to think about what is possible beyond what we have known.
+Through conversations with stakeholders in the education realm at large, we are in deep relationship with educators, students and community leaders about new ways to think about what is possible beyond what we have known.
+We broaden our definition of educators to extend outside traditional educational structures to include mentors, artists, families and friends.
 Though the theater space may be closed, and gatherings limited, the need for authentic connection is paramount and we aim to center equity and justice above all else.

 This is what we know to be true: we need to acknowledge that land belonged to the First Peoples.
 Black Lives Matter.
 Representation Matters.
 Colonization pulls us apart from each other and ourselves.
 And racism and white supremacy are the greatest threat to our shared humanity.
 We carry these values with us as we explore a new future, centering love, empathy, and relationality.
 Join us as we build a new reality together.